 Jenn Paulson is an Elizabeth Dole fellow, a caregiver to her wounded Iraq combat veteran husband, Keith.
-She also recently adopted her four grandkids.
+In 2020, Jenn also adopted four of her grandkids.
 As a Red Cross volunteer through the MVCN, she’s passionate about empowering other caregivers.

-“My veteran husband was driving in our town when weather sirens went off and he said it sounded just like incoming mortar sirens in Iraq.
+“After my husband’s deployment to Iraq he was driving in our town when weather sirens went off and he said it sounded just like incoming mortar sirens in Iraq.
 He ran out of his car, jumped in the ditch and called me, saying, ‘They’re bombing us, you need to get safe.’
-He thought he was in Iraq and was warning me.
-It was then I knew, things had changed.”
+He thought he was back in Iraq and was warning me.
+It was then I knew, everything had changed.”
 That is when Paulson knew they needed to get help.